We receive referrals from concerned family members and friends or from other organisations that we work with.

-- a number of interviews with the client and getting to know them better and interviewing them over time
+- meet with the client a number of times, getting to know them better and interviewing them over time

 - interview the carers and relatives for background information and medical history

-- listing current concerns and symptoms from the client and those who know them well
+- list current concerns and symptoms from the client and those who know them well

-This may take several home visits or telephone calls or Skype video calls.
+This may be done over several home visits, telephone calls or Skype video calls.
 Valuable information is passed on to specialists who may use it during the diagnosis.

 Where assessment results indicate the possibility of dementia, we offer clients an option for a formal diagnosis by specialists.
-We refer them to the clinic for preliminary tests and then to hospital to be examined by specialists.
+We try and find the most convenient referral pathway for the formal diagnosis by specilaists.

 At the hospital, the client will receive more intense investigations such as: